29 Jan My 500th Article: The Process Is The Pleasure

 Wait, I didn’t hear you: THE PROCESS IS THE PLEASURE.

-Here’s what kills me about the world today: every human wants the end result without the ups and downs it takes to get there.
+Here’s what kills me about the world today: every human wants the end result without the cosmic ups and hellish downs it takes to get there.

 Why?
 Because not only do I see failure as an impetus for growth, but I see it as a natural part of becoming the best version of myself.

-But it’s the messy stuff that propels us to new heights, allows our relationships to grow, our character to blossom, and our authentic self to shine.
+But it’s the messy stuff that propels us to new heights, allows our relationships to grow stronger, our character to blossom, and our authentic self to shine.

 I wrote about this in my My Life Isn’t Perfect article.
 Talk about being vulnerable and allowing life to come my way – good and bad – and sometimes, slap me across the freaking face.